VirgileZZZ/Spotafy/README.md

 **Discord broadcast (optional)**
 - Connect a Discord bot from the settings panel and stream whatever you're playing into a voice channel; play / pause / skip stay in sync with the web player.
 Requires a one-time `npm install` (see its section below).

-**Add sounds (download from YouTube, optional)**
-- Search YouTube and install a track into your library in one click — no separate downloader app, no `npm install`, and no FFmpeg needed.
-- Saves the best available audio, plus the video thumbnail (used as the cover) and, when available, time-synced `.lrc` lyrics from [LRCLIB](https://lrclib.net).
-- The required `yt-dlp` tool is fetched automatically on first use.
-- *Use responsibly — see the copyright notice in [that section](#adding-music-from-youtube-add-sounds).*

 **Other**
 - Search across title, artist, and album.
 - Keyboard shortcuts.